JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 So, e.g., when the plugin is applied to the `app` module in our example when we refer to the `${pluginSettings.propertiesFileName}` in `plugin.yaml`, we would get the `"konfig"` value the user specified in their `plugins.build-config.propertiesFileName` in `app/module.yaml`

+!!! tip
+    Remember to rename the file `config.properties` to `konfig.properties`.

 ### Adding another task

 As planned, let's now add another task to the plugin that simply reads the already generated sources and prints them to stdout.